oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 Referenced Tokens may be regularly re-issued to mitigate the linkability of presentations to Relying Parties.
 In this case, every re-issued Referenced Token MUST have a fresh Status List entry in order to prevent this from becoming a possible source of correlation.

 Referenced Tokens may also be issued in batches and be presented by Holders in a one-time-use policy to avoid linkability.
-In this case, every Referenced Token MUST have a dedicated Status List entry and MAY be spread across multiple Status Lists.
+In this case, every Referenced Token MUST have a dedicated Status List entry and MAY be spread across multiple Status List Tokens.
 Revoking batch-issued Referenced Tokens might reveal this correlation later on.

 ## Default Values and Double Allocation